 Ms. Michele has been teaching tap dancing to adults for many years.
 In addition to teaching she also choreographs at The Studio.
 Michele began tap dancing at 4 years old.
 Her first performances were at Reservoir Park’s Band Shell recitals while taking classes from Betty Weeks Winn Academy of Dance.
 During her 20’s and 30’s she taught and performed with a group known as Tapistry.
 In her 40’s she danced in musicals with Harrisburg Community Theatre.
 And now in her 50’s, she is again happily sharing her love of teaching and tapping with beginners and more advanced tap dancers as well as dancing with the Tap Collective.
 Mostly because it’s just so darn much fun!!

 Vicki Wiley is our Administrative Manager.
-She has worked with The Studio for over five years and is the glue that holds us all together.
+She has worked with The Studio for over ten years and is the glue that holds us all together.
 She is a wonderful resource and we are grateful for her grace and talents.